LincW0/Logisim-Connection-Language/README.md

  "AND" "OR" "XOR" "NOT" "IN" "OUT"

  This is compatible with versions before Beta1.4, but anything that start with these keywords will be reconized as comment.

+### Beta2.0 update

+ Rewrote the command-line compiler code in C#.

+ This has several advantages:

+- Better Code Structures.
+- More documents/comments.
+- Easy to modify.
+- Added exception handling.

+ Also added syntax error detecting.
+(Only a few of the syntax errors, though)